6 Common Trunk Won’t Close/Open Problems

 2. Trunk striker misaligned

-When a striker is misaligned, this will cause the latch to miss the striker and result in a trunk closing problem.
-You may loosen the striker’s two bolts and re-align to solve this problem.
+When a striker is misaligned, the latch will miss it, resulting in a trunk-closing problem.
+To solve this problem, you may loosen and realign the striker’s two bolts.

 3. Latch misalignment due to rear-end collision